Hike a loop with the Hibernia bat cave, cemetery, hawk watch viewpoint, and a beaver pond.

 Map:

-This area is now covered on the Morris County Highlands Trails map set.
+This area is covered on the Morris County Highlands Trails map set and is recommended to navigate the network of trails in this area.
 Follow along on your smartphone with our Interactive Map link above.

 Books: